hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/README.md

 * **Clearer Test Names:** Test names are more descriptive, helping understanding the test's purpose.
 * **Test Cases:**  Added tests covering valid URLs, invalid URLs, and an example for a hypothetical scenario.
 Importantly, a test for an invalid data format from OneTab is added.
 * **Error Handling:** A `pytest.raises` test is shown to handle the case where an invalid data type is passed to the function.
-* **Edge Cases:**  The `invalid_url` fixture and test demonstrate how to test edge cases (invalid URLs).
+* **Edge Cases:**  The `invalid_url` fixture and test demonStarte how to test edge cases (invalid URLs).
 You'll need to add more tests to cover more edge cases related to the input data format.
 * **Expected Output:**  The tests now assert that the *expected* output string (e.g., "Successfully retrieved components.") is present in the response.
 This is much better than just checking for `True` or `False`.
 * **Dependency:** Imports `requests` (though not used in this example).
 If you use an actual external service, you'll need the appropriate libraries.